murakoya/fsigma8_ML/README.md

 ```
 .

-At the end of operation, the model after training and the model when the loss value is minimized in training are saved.
+At the end of operation, the model after training, the model when the loss value is minimized in training, and the value of loss function for training and validation data for each epoch are saved.
 And then, \${model_name}.pkl is copied into \${output_result}/models as modelYYYYMMDD_hour_minute.pkl.

 This code's operation is checked for Python 3.6.9 and Pytorch 1.5.0.